Possessive affix: Turkish

-The plural of ev is evler, and the form evleri is ambiguous; it can be ev + -leri, with the 3rd-person plural possessive suffix, or evler + -i, with the 3rd-person singular possessive suffix.
+The plural of ev is evler, and the form evleri is ambiguous; it can be ev + -leri "their house", with the 3rd-person plural possessive suffix, or evler + -i "his/her/its houses", with the 3rd-person singular possessive suffix.
 Additionally, when suffixed to a plural form, the plural suffix -leri is replaced by -i, so "their houses" is not *evlerleri but just also evleri, making this form triply ambiguous.

 The Turkish possessive suffixes obey vowel harmony (ok – "arrow"; okum – "my arrow"; okları – "their arrow" or "his/her/their arrows").
 If the word to which they are attached ends on a vowel, an initial vowel of the possessive suffix is elided (baba – "father"; babam – "my father").

 Malay

 In Malay, an Austronesian language, the following suffixes can be added to nouns to indicate possession.